 In late July the Housing and Economic Recovery Act of 2008 was enacted.
 Included in this legislation is the HOPE for Homeowners Act of 2008 which creates a new, temporary, voluntary program within FHA to back FHA-insured mortgages to distressed borrowers.
 The new mortgages offered by FHA-approved lenders will refinance the loans of distressed owner-occupants at risk of losing their homes to foreclosure at significant discounts to the original value of the home.
-There can be no assurance that this legislation will materially reduced the level of delinquencies and claims we are currently experiencing or could experience in the future.

 Also included in the Act is the Federal Housing Finance Regulatory Reform Act of 2008 which establishes a new, independent, "world class" regulator for Fannie Mae, Freddie Mac and the Federal Home Loan Banks.
 This regulator has been given broad authority to ensure the safety and soundness of these entities, including the ability to establish new capital standards, restrict asset growth, establish standards for portfolio risk management, and review and approve new product offerings.
 There can be no assurance that any changes resulting from the implementation of this new regulatory regime will not alter our relationship or ability to conduct business with the GSEs in a materially adverse manner.